TLATER/dotfiles/README.md

 Then set up:

 1. Basic networking.
-Typically a bond config, see ren/yui for examples.
+Typically a bond config, see yui for examples.
 2. Make sure to include one of the network modules so that wireless networking is set up on first boot.
 3. Generate and include a new `hardware-configuration.nix`: